SaiVarshit/Digital-circuit-Simulation-in-Cadence-Microwind-and-NGspice/README.md

 # Simulation

 The project mainly deals with design and performance analysis of a simple 8:1 multiplexer circuit.
-The circuit is simulated in Cadence,Microwind and NGspice softwares.
+The circuit is simulated in Cadence,Microwind and NGspice software's.
 The 8:1 MUX circuit can be generated either using NAND gates or Transmission gates(CMOS).

-The Main aim of the project is to get familiar with the below softwares.
+The Main aim of the project is to get familiar with the below software's.

 Cadence provides a wide range of tools for various stages of the electronic design automation (EDA) process, from schematic capture to layout and verification.
 NGspice is an open-source circuit simulator, i.e it is freely available and can be modified as per user requirements or can be integrated into other tools.